laurentlb/awesome-starlark/README.md

    Bazel.
 *  [Buck2](https://buck2.build/) is a build system from Meta, using Starlark in a similar way as Bazel.
+*  [bramble](https://github.com/maxmcd/bramble) is a purely functional build system and package manager, using Starlark as the configuration language.
 *  [Copybara](https://github.com/google/copybara) is a tool for transforming and moving code between repositories.
 It embeds Starlark to configure the workflow.
+*  [clace](https://github.com/claceio/clace) is web app development and deployment platform for internal tools.
+It allows easy and secure hosting of multiple web apps, in any language/framework, on a single machine.
 *  [Delve](https://github.com/go-delve/delve) is a debugger for the Go programming language, aiming to provide a simple, full featured debugging tool for Go.
 [Delve uses Starlark](https://github.com/go-delve/delve/blob/master/Documentation/cli/starlark.md)